VRGroupRWTH/VTKPlugin/readme.md

 - Download & build VTK (infer/change the version in the install script file)
 - Expose VTK to your complete Unreal project (public)
 - Provide a blueprint function "DistanceBetweenTwoPoints" for testing `vtkMath.h` (based on an [official VTK example](https://examples.vtk.org/site/Cxx/SimpleOperations/DistanceBetweenPoints/))

-Check the Unreal Log when starting your project.
+- Provide a blueprint function "ReadStructuredGridTest" for testing multiple vtk includes (loosely based on an [official VTK example](https://examples.vtk.org/site/Cxx/IO/ReadStructuredGrid/#download-and-build-readstructuredgrid))

-This plugin is quite verbose as it aims to be a foundation for implementing VTK functionality.
+This plugin is quite verbose as it aims to be a foundation for implementing & testing VTK functionality in UE.
-The result of the blueprint function is also printed in the Unreal Log.
+Check the Unreal Log for `[VTKPlugin]` to see what's happening (also valid for the blueprint functions).

 ### Remarks on Windows